 Resides in Manchester, UK, with husband Fred and two rabbits, Branston and Pickle

 I have ridden my bike since I was 14 years old.
 I was on the National Development Squad in the late 1990s, and won many medals at the BUSC championships whilst I was a student at the University of Manchester, mainly in the Track Championships and Hill Climb Championships.
 I also won the Manchester Regional Track League (Premier Division) on a number of occasions, as well as the Manchester & District Ladies Junior Time Trial Championships.
 I stopped racing in 2001 after I finished university and started to work full time as I struggled to manage the full days with training on top.

-I decided to start racing again last year after I was asked to join VC St Raphael.
-I was suffering from chronic fatigue on top of the epilepsy that I have always suffered from and I found it difficult to train whilst still working full time.
-However, I took the decision to swap medication (which I had been on since I was 18) and on Christmas Eve I came off the old medication completely – 15 years is a long time to be on any medication.
+I decided to start racing again two years ago after I was asked to join VC St Raphael.
+I was struggling with chronic fatigue on top of the epilepsy that I have always suffered from and I found it difficult to train whilst still working full time.
+However, I took the decision to swap medication (which I had been on since I was 18) and on the following Christmas Eve I came off the old medication completely – 15 years is a long time to be on any medication.
 Since being on the new medication, the chronic fatigue symptoms have lessened and my epilepsy remains under control (touch wood!).
-I have started training properly again and I am feeling stronger than ever before.
+I started training properly again and I am feeling stronger than ever before.